amiruldevkun/Dating-Prediction/README.md

 Ok, so you have decided to not do it the easy way and wanted to build it yourself.
 So, these are the prerequisites.

 - The [.NET sdk (Version 6)](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
-- Visual Studio 2022 (or any IDEs really)
 - A text editor (Optional)

 Download the sdk using your prefered way, by an installer or winget.
 Your choice of the text editor or IDEs is up to you.